SPECIAL EDUCATION RESOURCES

 IDEA 2004 (source: Cornell): Provisions and code for the education of individuals with disabilities

 34 Code of Federal Regulations (online electric code): Assistance to States for the Education of children with disabilities

-Procedural Safegaurds and Alternate Dispute Resolution: The procedural safeguards required by the Individuals with Disabilities Education Act (IDEA) are intended to protect the interests of families and children with special needs, as well as the special education and the early intervention systems.
+Procedural Safeguards and Alternate Dispute Resolution: The procedural safeguards required by the Individuals with Disabilities Education Act (IDEA) are intended to protect the interests of families and children with special needs, as well as the special education and the early intervention systems.

-Section 504 34 CFR 104: PART 104—Nondiscrimination on the basis of handicap in programs or activities receiving federal financial assistance
+Section 504 34 CFR 104: PART 104—Nondiscrimination on the basis of handicap in programs or activities receiving Federal financial assistance

-FERPA: PART 99—Family Educational Rights and Privacy Act, Federal law that protects the privacy of student education records.
+FERPA: PART 99—Family Educational Rights and Privacy Act, a Federal law that protects the privacy of student education records.

 NCLB: No Child Left Behind (NCLB) emphasizes accountability, parent involvement, highly-qualified teachers, and research-based teaching methods.